 The concept sketch didn't depict a bezel or CPO, so I took creative liberty and designed one.
 I designed the bezel and CPO in about an hour on an airplane to get everything done in time for California Extreme 2017!

-At the last minute I opted to use the release name Ms. Pac-Man in the artwork.
+I opted to use the release name Ms. Pac-Man in the artwork so that I could use a standard Ms. Pac-Man circuit board in the cabinet.

 Cabinet & Internals